-Heavy waste may be contained within an open skip, provided that segregation occurs effectively enough to remove all lightweight material that could be blown away.
+Inappropriate/uncontrolled handling, storage, Heavy waste may be contained within an open skip, provided that segregation occurs effectively enough to remove all lightweight material that could be blown away.
 Paper cardboard, metal cans, plastic, glass to be collected for recycling by a licensed waste contractor.
 Only licensed waste transporters and waste management facilities will be engaged.
 The Contractor will maintain copies of the waste management licensed on site.
 Develop and maintain a waste inventory to document and track domestic solid wastes generated, segregated, reused and consignments.
 Completed waste record reports are required to show the chain of custody of the waste generated on site, its transportation and treatment/disposal.
 All records will be maintained on site.
-Inappropriate/uncontrolled handling, storage, transport and/or disposal of sanitary wastewater Sanitary facilities will be provided with adequately designed underground wastewater storage tanks.
-Sanitary wastewater tanks to be properly maintained and inspected to ensure tanks do not overflow.
+Sanitary facilities will be provided with adequately designed underground wastewater storage tanks.
+Sanitary wastewater tanks to be properly maintained and handling, storage, transport and/or disposal of sanitary wastewater Samaly wastewater tanks to be propeny maintained and inspected to ensure tanks do not overflow.
 A licensed waste/wastewater contractor will be engaged for the periodic removal of wastewater tanks.
 Inappropriate/uncontrolled handling, storage, transport and/or disposal of solid hazardous waste Develop and maintain a hazardous waste inventory to document and track hazardous wastes generated, segregated, reused and consignments.
 Segregate and identify hazardous waste from the other waste streams into separate waste containers/skips clearly signed and labelled.
-Store hazardous waste in allocated hard standing areas in sealed containers stored with impermeable bases, sufficient containment and separation capacity, sun/rain shelter, separate drainage system, good ventilation and equipped with spill kits & spill response procedures.
+Store hazardous waste in allocated hard standing areas in sealed containers stored with impermeable bases, sufficient containment and separation capacity, sun/rain shelter, separate drainage system, good ventilation and equipped with spill kits &amp; spill response procedures.
 This area must be placed away from any sources of ignition.
-Waste containers will be clearly marked with appropriate warning labels to accurately describe their contents and safety precautions.
-Labels will be waterproof, securely attached, and written in Romanian.
+Waste containers will be clearly marked with appropriate warning labels to accurately describe their contents and safety precautions Labels will be waterproof, securely attached, and written in Romanian.
 Wherever possible, chemicals will be kept in their original container.